P.O. Box 210

 As Missouri’s CFO, the State Treasurer authorizes all payments and balances all accounts.
 While the State Treasurer’s office is not a bank itself, to protect taxpayers’ money, the State Treasurer maintains a separate accounting system to provide a check and balance on the state accounting system and distribute investment earnings to the proper funds.
 The State Treasurer contracts with Missouri banks to process the state’s receipts and disbursements, handle money and security transfers, report on the state’s accounts, balances and payment activities and provide related banking services.
 Bidding for banking services contracts is open to all Missouri banks.

 The State Treasurer works to increase access to college for Missouri families by chairing the Missouri Higher Education Savings Program Board, which oversees MOST 529.
-Developed in 1999, MOST 529, sponsored by the State Treasurer, encourages Missouri families to save for higher education, while taking advantage of significant federal and state tax benefits.
+Developed in 1999, MOST 529, administered by the State Treasurer, encourages Missouri families to save for higher education, while taking advantage of significant federal and state tax benefits.
 Accounts can be opened with as little as $25 or through a $15 payroll deduction.
 Contributions of up to $8,000 ($16,000 for married couples) annually can be deducted from Missouri income taxes and all earnings are free of federal and state income taxes.
-Funds from MOST 529 can be used to pay for eligible educational expenses at virtually any two-year or four-year college or university, vocational, technical or professional school in the country.
+Funds from MOST 529 can be used to pay for eligible educational expenses at virtually any two-year or four-year colleges or universities, vocational, technical or professional schools ascross the country as well as K-12 tuition.
+To open a MOST 529 account, call toll free: (888) 414-MOST or visit www.missourimost.org.

 Member of the Board

-The State Treasurer serves on the governing boards of four large public entities: the Missouri Housing Development Commission, which uses resources to provide quality affordable housing for Missourians; the Missouri State Employees’ Retirement System, which manages retirement funds for more than 56,000 state employees and retirees; the Board of Fund Commissioners, which issues, redeems and cancels state general obligation bonds and other debt; and the Missouri Higher Education Savings Program Board, which oversees MOST – Missouri’s 529 College Savings Plan.
-The State Treasurer also serves on the Missouri Cultural Trust Board.
+The State Treasurer serves on the governing boards of five large public entities: the Missouri Housing Development Commission, which uses resources to provide quality affordable housing for Missourians; the Missouri State Employees’ Retirement System, which manages retirement funds for more than 56,000 state employees and retirees; the Board of Fund Commissioners, which issues, redeems and cancels state general obligation bonds and other debt; the Missouri Higher Education Savings Program Board, which oversees MOST – Missouri’s 529 College Savings Plan; and the Missouri Achieving a Better Life Experience Program Board, which oversees MO ABLE.
+The State Treasurer also serves on the Missouri Cultural Trust Board and the State Historical Society of Missouri.